Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: challenges

-## Another way: Use Apache Commons Lang's ArrayUtils
+## Another way: Using the ArrayList class

 All of this was very tedious! *Question*: Can we do better?